Bertram Lenox Simpson: Journalist and Writer

-Lenox Simpson left the Chinese Maritime Customs Service in 1901, perhaps connected with zealous looting after the siege of the Legations in 1900.
-One historian calls him "the consummate treaty port jobbing hack, writing commentaries, begging for newspaper work, penning novels... and serving as Daily Telegraph correspondent in Beijing from 1911 to 1914."
-He remained in China, and began a prolific career writing about China and the Far East.
 His 1914 novel, The Eternal Princess has the earliest reference as yet located to the apocryphal sign in Shanghai's Huangpu Park, "No Dogs or Chinese."
+He wrote in The Eternal Priestess: "There has just been a fierce controversy in the newspapers...over the notice put in the public gardens here.
+Some fool in the municipality had signboards painted with-'Dogs and Chinese Not Admitted'.
+Rather rough I call it.
+If I were one of them I should kill some foreign devil just to equalise matters".
+The story about the sign saying "no dogs or Chinese" seems to have been Simpson's invention, but it is true that the International Settlement in Shanghai was a strictly segregated city-within-the-city as the British and American residents of the International Settlement disliked having Chinese people in their community.
 As of 1916 he was working for the political section of the office of the President of China.
 One researcher reports that "During the period of September 1916 to June 1917, he had written at least thirty-eight reports on foreign affairs for the Chinese government.
 Many of them were ... read by President Li Yuanhong."
 His journalistic career in China included periods as editor of the Peking Leader and as chairman of the Far Eastern Times syndicate.